y3g0r/katacoda-scenarios/yegor-hyperledger-fabric/yegor-hlf-first-network/intro.md

-You will learn basic Hyperledger Fabric concepts and operations based on official [first network example](https://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html).
+You will learn basic Hyperledger Fabric concepts and operations based on the official [first network example](https://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html).